 Annet received the ultimate shock when she gave birth to not one, but three babies, pictured here at age two.

 There, a midwife examined her before throwing up her hands.
-She turned them away, declaring the birth beyond the center’s capabilities.
+She turned them away, declaring the birth beyond the centre’s capabilities.
 “I was confused as to what was going on,” says Annet, “until she said there is another baby and it’s not in the right position.”

 The news left her speechless but overjoyed.